lucasberenger/price-monitoring-agent/README.md

-# 🛒 AI-Powered Price Monitoring Agent
+# 🛒 Price Tracker

-This project is an **AI-powered agent** that monitors product prices from Mercado Livre, analyzes recent price trends using a **local LLM (Llama 3.2 but you can choose whatever model you want)**, and sends notifications to the user via **Telegram** when price drops are detected.
+This project is an application that **monitors** product prices from Mercado Livre, **analyzes** recent price trends and sends **notifications** to the user via **Telegram** when price drops are detected.

 ---

 ## 🚀 Features

-- 🔍 **Web Scraping**: Automatically fetches product name and price data (current, old, and installment) from a product page.
+- 🔍 **Web Scraping**: Automatically fetches product name and price data from a product page.
-- 📊 **Data Logging**: Saves extracted product data with timestamps into a `.csv` file for historical tracking.
+- 📊 **Data Logging**: Saves extracted product data with timestamps into Postgres database for historical tracking.
-- 🧠 **AI Analysis**: Utilizes a **local Llama 3.2 model** (via Ollama) to analyze the last 10 price entries and provide insights.
 - 📱 **Telegram Alerts**: Sends smart notifications to the user when price changes meet certain conditions (e.g., significant discount).

 ---